 Businesses understand the importance of customer experience to build trust and loyalty, but those that want to be leaders need to take the lessons learned during 2020 and invest in solutions for changing consumer needs.
 This starts with looking at your customer service capabilities and doubling down on digital transformation, new technologies and reimagined workplaces,

 said Andy Haas, managing director, Deloitte Consulting LLP, and Service Transformation leader at Deloitte Digital.

-said Tim McDougal, managing director, Deloitte Consulting LLP and Contact Center offering leader at Deloitte Digital.
+said Tim McDougal, managing director, Deloitte Consulting LLP, and Contact Center offering leader at Deloitte Digital.

 “Our research found that those leading in the industry are already on this path and that others need to ensure they’re doing the same, or risk losing customers."

-This is the fifth publication of Deloitte’s "Global Contact Centre Survey," which has been published biennially since 2013.
-Deloitte surveyed global customer contact centre executives between November 2020 and February 2021 regarding the current state of their businesses and what they perceive their business will be doing in the next two years.
+This is the fifth publication of Deloitte’s "Global Contact Center Survey," which has been published biennially since 2013.
+Deloitte surveyed global customer contact center executives between November 2020 and February 2021 regarding the current state of their businesses and what they perceive their business will be doing in the next two years.
 Respondents represent industries including consumer and industrial products; energy and resources; federal and public sector; financial services; life sciences and health care; services; travel and hospitality; and technology, media and telecommunications.
-Their contact centres serve varying customer bases touching both B2C and B2B as well as internal customers such as IT or HR help desks.
+Their contact centers serve varying customer bases touching both B2C and B2B as well as internal customers such as IT or HR help desks.

 Deloitte Digital helps companies create new growth by elevating the human experience—with connected ideas, technology and talent.
-Our ambition is to make the best customer-oriented organisations in the world.
+Our ambition is to make the best customer-oriented organizations in the world.
 Alongside all of Deloitte, we foster the connections necessary to shape a better future for our clients, our culture, our society and our planet.
 Visit www.deloittedigital.com or follow Deloitte Digital on LinkedIn or Twitter to learn more.